pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-fullnodes.md

 Third-party blockchain explorers, wallets, exchanges, and DApps may run a local fullnode to:
 * Leverage the REST interface for blockchain interactions.
-* Get a consistent view of the Aptos ledger.
+* Get a consistent view of the Pont ledger.
 * Avoid rate limitations on read traffic.
 * Run custom analytics on historical data.
 * Get notifications about particular on-chain events.